McKenzie River recreation water in Oregon

 Backup water

-Use ODFW Willamette Zone regulations and current weekly report before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use ODFW Willamette Zone rules and current weekly report before fishing.
 Rules differ above and below Leaburg and by species.

 Primary broad flow reference for this report.